-According to the increase of transistors integrated onto a chip, a chip multiprocessor architecture, or multicore architecture, that can achieve higher performance and save the power consumption is collecting much attention as future processors.
-To realize efficient parallel processing on multiprocessor systems, cache and local memory optimization to cope with memory wall problems and minimization of data transfer among processors using DMAC (Direct Memory Access Controller), in addition to the extraction of parallelism from an application program.
-For the exploitation of parallelism for multiprocessors, there have been a large number of researches in the areas of loop parallelizing compilers [1-3].
+With the increase of transistors integrated onto a chip, a processor architecture which can realize higher effective performance and lower energy consumption has been required.
+To this end, chip multiprocessors, or multi core, architectures are getting much attention as future promising architectures.
+For example, Fujitsu FR-V[1], ARM MPCore[2], Cell[3] which has been developed by IBM, SONY and Toshiba, and Intel Xeon dual-core[4] are well known multi core.
+In order to achieve efficient parallel processing on chip multiprocessors, cache and local memory optimization to cope with memory wall problems and minimization of data transfer among processors using DMAC (Direct Memory Access Controller) are necessary, in addition to the extraction of parallelism from an application program.
+There have been a lot of researches to extract parallelism for chip multiprocessors in the areas of loop parallelizing compilers [5-7].
 However, the loop parallelization techniques are almost matured and new generation of parallelization techniques like multi-grain parallelization are required to attain further speedup.
-There are a few compilers trying to exploit multiple levels of parallelism, for example, NANOS compiler[4] extracts the multi-level parallelism including the coarse grain task parallelism by using extended OpenMP API and OSCAR multigrain parallelizing compiler [5-7] extracts coarse grain task parallelism among loops, subroutines and basic blocks and near fine grain parallelism among statements inside a basic block, in addition to the loop parallelism.
+There are a few compilers trying to exploit multiple levels of parallelism, for example, NANOS compiler[8] extracts the multi-level parallelism including the coarse grain task parallelism by using extended OpenMP API and OSCAR multigrain parallelizing compiler [9-11] extracts coarse grain task parallelism among loops, subroutines and basic blocks and near fine grain parallelism among statements inside a basic block, in addition to the loop parallelism.
 Also, OSCAR compiler realizes the automatic determination of parallelism of each part of a program and the number of required processors to process the program part efficiently with the global cache memory optimization over different loops.